mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 The jump drive is the only known means of faster-than-light (FTL) travel in the Third Imperium universe.
 It is not well understood by most of its users, however, and jump drive operations are not wholly predictable.
-It is widely theorised that the Ancients and possibly other species mastered jump technology or at least reached a level of expertise whereby they could transcend the limitations encountered by all major races of Charted Space.
+It is widely theorized that the Ancients and possibly other species mastered jump technology or at least reached a level of expertise whereby they could transcend the limitations encountered by all major races of Charted Space.